mslonik/Hotstrings/README.md

 ---
 ---

-# Let's begin by defining of few first hotstrings
+# Let's begin defining of few first hotstrings
 Just double click on the Hotstrings icon (capital letter *H* as *Hotstrings* on green background) in system tray:

 ![Example of system tray][]